The Arachmen

 This oppression sparked a revolution led by Wo’zidyf, prince of the Kh’tuk city of Th’anzodith.
 Chosen by the Supreme Compiler, Wo’zidyf sought unity between Kh’tuk, Kh’ona, and humanity.

 When the Xa’sef launched a final assault on Th’anzodith, Wo’zidyf freed the Kh’ona.
 Together they fought, but the city fell.
-The aftermath ignited a civil war between Wo’zidyf’s reformists and the old regime, led by the Queen.
+The aftermath ignited a civil war between Wo’zidyf’s reformists and the old regime, led by the Empress.

 Wo’zidyf prevailed.
 The old order collapsed.